Coherent-Partners/spark-python-sdk/docs/services.md

 }
 ```

-You may wonder why the output data is wrapped in an array for single inputs.
+You may wonder why the output data is wrapped up in an array for single inputs.
 This is because the `alike` format is designed to work with both single and multiple
 inputs.
 This should help maintain consistency in the output data format.
 But if you
 prefer the original format emitted by the API, you can set the `response_format`
 to `original`.

 > [!IMPORTANT]
-> Executing multiple inputs is a synchronous operation and may take some time to complete.
+> Executing multiple inputs is a synchronous operation in Spark and may take some time to complete.
 > The default timeout for this client is 60 seconds, and for Spark servers, it is 55 seconds.
 > Another good practice is to split the batch into smaller chunks and submit separate requests.